Other Articles from MumsVillage Team

 For baby number one, you were excited at the prospect of being a mum; the sex of the baby did not matter.
 You wanted it to be a surprise and shopped for baby clothes in neutral color.
 All you prayed for was a healthy baby.

 The second time round, you knew the sex of the baby you wanted.
-You had a girl the first time round and now you wanted a boy.
+You had a girl the first time around and now you wanted a boy.
 In fact, before you started trying to get pregnant, you went on your Facebook Mums’ group asking for tips on how to conceive a boy.
 You tried each concoction and acrobatic position and went and every strange food item they recommended.

 Long before baby number one came home, everything around the house was scrubbed clean and then disinfected.
 Your watchful Nanny promptly circulated a bowl of hot water and soap for all the guests long before any refreshments were served – just in case some of them did not get the hint when you invited them to wash hands in the bathroom before touching baby.
-In your room and your purse you kept a large bottle of hand sanitizer at hand for visitors wanting to hold him.
+In your room and your purse, you kept a large bottle of hand sanitizer at hand for visitors wanting to hold him.
 And God forbid they came near him with a cough or a sniffle!
 No one seemed clean enough for the baby, not even your significant other.

 With baby number one, you spend a lot of time worrying and even questioning your abilities as a mother.
 You wonder whether you are holding the baby right, whether you will ever understand his different cries, whether your milk is nutritious enough for him, or if you got the right brand of diapers.

-The second time round, you know that you can raise your child.
+The second time around, you know that you can raise your child.
 You trust your judgment and the choices of products that you make for your little one.
 In fact, you spend more time watching that the older child is not pinching or poking the baby than you do fussing over the newborn.

 For the first baby, the help was interviewed thoroughly.
 You were reluctant to hire that one who couldn’t speak English because you were worried that your baby would grow up with a mother tongue influence on their English.
 Each time you left the house, you called every 30 minutes to ask if the baby was okay and if he had burped.

-With baby number two, you enlisted the help of siblings, nieces and even neighbors in child care.
+With baby number two, you enlisted the help of siblings, nieces, and even neighbors in child care.
 When you leave the house, all you do is make sure that they have a number they can reach you on in case there is a problem.

-The first time round, when baby takes an unusually long nap, you are in to check on him every five minutes to see if he is breathing.
+The first time around, when the baby takes an unusually long nap, you are in to check on him every five minutes to see if he is breathing.
 In fact, if it is too long, you might start googling or logging onto Mums Village community chats for new mothers to find out if this is normal.
-If the group chat response takes longer than 15 seconds, you find yourself dialing the pediatrician’s number – yes, that one which you have memorized off head.
+If the group chat response takes longer than 15 seconds, you find yourself dialing the pediatrician’s number – yes, that one which you have memorized off the head.

 For the veteran mum, a long nap is a miracle!
 You are actually relieved at this chance to be able to nip out to the neighborhood shop or even get your long-neglected feet done!
 You can also catch those few episodes of ‘Scandal’ before he gets up and starts yelling for his slave, I mean, his mother.

-When baby is older he wakes up in the middle of the night having wet his bed.
+When the baby is older he wakes up in the middle of the night having wet his bed.
 You change him and all the beddings with clean, soft, dry ones and then pat the baby back to sleep.
 You even take out the mattress to air and replace it with your back-up just-in-case mattress and custom mattress cover.